Trivy/GestionSuivi/README.md

    * When connecting to the database, select "jibapp" and use your chosen username.
    * You land on the "Accueil" page (homepage).
 Select the page (and the associated operations) using the combo at the top center of the page.
-   * To add a new operation on a given fund, go to the "OpÃ©rations et cours" page.
+   * To add a new operation on a given fund, go to the "Opérations et cours" page.
-     Select the relevant fund with the "Placement sÃ©lectionnÃ©" combo (right and slightly below the previous combo).
+     Select the relevant fund with the "Placement sélectionn"" combo (right and slightly below the previous combo).
      You can then create a new transaction with the 'Ajouter une ligne' button (bottom left).
 To create a new order, use the tab 'Ordres'.
 With the last tab 'Cours', you can update the value of the investment by providing a Date and a quotation.
    * The "Edition" page enables you to edit the basic properties of objects in the database.

+### Exporting a new version of JIBApp

+In Eclipse, select `File > Export > Runnable JAR file > Launch config: Gestion - suivi` and choose a suitable name for the resulting JAR. `Package required libraries into generated JAR` is the Library packaging option to prefer.

 ### About the structure